-At What Age Can Children Decide Which Parent to Live With in Texas
+At What Age Can a Child Decide Which Parent to Live With in Texas?

 Children are often left confused and anxious during divorce and custody battles.
 In fact, there is a high likelihood that after a divorce is finalized, a child is going to express desire to live with a particular parent.
 Despite how difficult the divorce may be for them, children cannot determine which parent they will live with after the divorce.
 It is up to the court to decide even in a situation where parents agree concerning child custody.